th2-net/th2-infra/docs/MIGRATION.md

           hosts: []
     ```
   </details>
-* infraGit values should be be updated.
+* InfraGit values should be be updated.
   <details>
     <summary>new persistence configuration</summary>